tasmota/docs/TuyaMCU.md

 Relay Inverted1 to Relay Inverted8 | 41 to 48 | Map only to dpId with on / off function
 Battery powered sensor mode | 51 |

-> This component is under active development which means the function list may expand in the future.
+> [!NOTE] This component is under active development which means the function list may expand in the future.

 Since the majority of devices have a power on/off functions on dpId 1 its mapped to fnId 11 (Relay1) by default.